anton-forsberg/Gameoids/SpawnKillRespawn/README.md

 # Spawn Kill Respawn
-This game demonstrates a few different types of AI.
+This game demonstrates a few different types of simple AI.

 Developed in XNA
 ## Instructions